 Jacy, an "Official Nominee" for Best Coach in the 2020 Global Beauty Awards, was Miss Idaho Teen USA 2018 and had the honor of representing that state at the 2018 Miss Teen USA pageant in Shreveport, Louisiana.
 She is in her senior year at Boise State University in the Honors College with a 3.9 GPA, having graduated from Franklin Elementary and Del Oro High School in Loomis.
 SHe will graduate in June with a dual degree in Psychology and Criminal Justice, and a certificate in Spanish.
 She is a former Young Miss Roseville, Jr. Miss Placer County, Jr. Teen Placer County, and Miss Teen Sacramento.
-A former member of Boise State Women's Club Soccer travel team, she still stays physically active, and enjoys softball, skiing, and art, and her co-ed intramural football team won the university championship on the blue turf recently!
+A former member of Boise State Women's Club Soccer travel team, she enjoys softball, skiing, and art, and her co-ed intramural football team won the university championship on the blue turf recently!
 A former intern in the Placer County District Attorney's office serving victims of crime, she has her eye on a career in either law or medicine.
 At Boise State, she is a member of Tri Delta sorority and works to support St. Jude’s Children’s Hospital as her platform.